CodePushGo/website/src/content/blog/en/understanding-apples-privacy-manifest.md

     -   APIs and third-party SDKs used
     -   External domains accessed
 -   **Why it matters**: Ensures transparency and compliance with Apple’s privacy standards.
--   **How to comply**: Add the manifest to your iOS app bundle and update it regularly, especially if using live-update tools like [Capgo](https://capgo.app/).
+-   **How to comply**: Add the manifest to your iOS app bundle and update it regularly, especially if using live-update tools like [CodePushGo](https://capgo.app/).

-**Quick Tip**: Tools like Capgo simplify compliance by automating manifest updates, offering instant deployments, and providing analytics for tracking success.
+**Quick Tip**: Tools like CodePushGo simplify compliance by automating manifest updates, offering instant deployments, and providing analytics for tracking success.

 Keep reading to learn how to set up and verify your Privacy Manifest, avoid common pitfalls, and ensure smooth updates.